electrikmilk/cherri/CONTRIBUTING.md

 that's fine, but it is preferred that you have access to a Mac.
 For Shortcut debugging, you must use a Mac to validate that Shortcuts still successfully sign with your changes applied.

-This is mainly because although the generated plist may be valid XML, it may be invalid Shortcut format, which the `shortcuts` binary on Mac validates when it signs the Shortcut.
+This is mainly because although the generated plist may be valid XML, it may be an invalid Shortcut format, which the `shortcuts` binary on Mac validates when it signs the Shortcut.

 If you do not have access to a Mac, you must still make sure that a Cherri file that demonstrates your feature or bug fix successfully compiles to a valid plist.
 Use an XML linter or validator to check this and a member of the project upon reviewing your PR will check if the Shortcut signs successfully.

-Please throughly debug the issues with your contribution, no repeatedly asking the reviewer to check if a Shortcut signs with your latest change.
+Please thoroughly debug the issues with your contribution, not repeatedly asking the reviewer to check if a Shortcut signs with your latest change.

 #### Making major contributions without access to a Mac _will_ be frustrating.